Politics of Canada: Elections and government formation

 Canadians vote for the election of their local member of parliament (MP) only.
 A vote is cast directly for a candidate.
-The candidate in each riding who receives a plurality of votes (first-past-the-post system) is elected.
-An MP need not be a member of any political party: such MPs are known as independents.
-When a number of MPs share political opinions they may form a body known as a political party.
+Most candidates affiliate themselves to a political party, but candidates can run as independents.
+The candidate in each riding who receives a plurality of votes (single member plurality or so-called first-past-the-post system) is elected, whether or not they receive a majority of district votes.
+An MP need not be a member of any political party.
+MPs may sit as independents.

 The Canada Elections Act defines a political party as "an organization one of whose fundamental purposes is to participate in public affairs by endorsing one or more of its members as candidates and supporting their election."
 Forming and registering a federal political party are two different things.
 There is no legislation regulating the formation of federal political parties.
-Elections Canada cannot dictate how a federal political party should be formed or how its legal, internal and financial structures should be established.
+Elections Canada cannot dictate how a federal political party should be formed or how its legal, internal and financial structures should operate.

 Most parties elect their leaders in instant-runoff elections to ensure that the winner receives more than 50% of the votes.
+This happens at leadership conventions.
 Normally the party leader stands as a candidate to be an MP during an election.
-This happens at leadership conventions.Canada's parliamentary system empowers political parties and their party leaders.
-Where one party gets a majority of the seats in the House of Commons, that party is said to have a "majority government."
-Through party discipline, the party leader, who is elected in only one riding, exercises a great deal of control over the cabinet and the parliament.
+Canada's parliamentary system empowers political parties and their party leaders.
+Where one party gets a majority of the seats in the House of Commons, that party is said to have a "majority government" and by itself has right to form the cabinet and pass laws.
+Through party discipline, the party leader, who if elected sits in only one riding, exercises control over the cabinet and the parliament.